idajikuu/Hackathon-AI-2023/README.md

  In total we will have 23 Query x approx~45 that will make it 1035 images with its corresponding img {count}.txt file that will have the title of each image, and we will seperate the two into two files Bs4_Images and captions.

  2- Preprocessing
- Removing punctuations and numbers for captions also resizing images to a more standard size 512*512 for a better model.
+ Removing punctuations and numbers for textual captions also resizing images to a more unified and standard size 512*512 for a better model accuracy.